folio-org/mgr-tenant-entitlements/README.md

 ### How ignoreErrors affects tenant entitlement?

-_If `ignoreErrors` is set to `true` then the rollback operation is enabled if 1 or more stages failed.
+_If `ignoreErrors` is set to `false` (which is default value) then the stage rollback operations will be executed if one or more stages failed.
-Rollback will return the system to initial state:_
+Stage rollbacks will return the system to initial state:_
 - _All installed tenant modules will be uninstalled_
 - _All created Kong Gateway routes will be deleted for the application_
 - _All created Keycloak resources will be deleted for the application_

+_If the `ignoreErrors` is set to `true` - stage rollbacks are disabled for tenant entitlement and if one of the stages fail - entitlement process will stop, changes will stay in the system, and user can repeat entitlement process until it succeeds._

+_The stage fails caused by misconfiguration of the container: networking parameters, database pool size, etc.
+The application checked before entitlement that all interfaces are compatible, and if not - validation error will be raised while running the entitlement process._

 ### How purgeOnRollback affects tenant entitlement process